NervanaSystems/ngraph-tf/README.md

 ### Installation

-1. Once TensorFlow's dependencies are installed, clone the source of the [tensorflow] repo to your machine; this is required for running the unit test.
+1. Once TensorFlow's dependencies are installed, clone the source of the [tensorflow] repo to your machine.

    :warning: You need a specific version of TensorFlow: `v1.9.0-rc2` for nGraph to work.

    ```